MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab1_Activities.md

 8. Click **Next.**

-9. On the Set activity type screen, set the type to **SalesOrderLine**.
+9. On the Set activity type screen, set the type to **SalesOrder**.

 10. Set "Provide semantic mapping for your activity's attributes?" to **Yes.**

 11. Fill out the data for activity type field mapping as follows:

-	- Order line ID: PurchaseId
+	- Sales order ID: PurchaseID
 	- Order date: PurchasedOn
-	- Product ID: ProductId
-	- Amount: TotalPrice
+	- Sales amount: TotalPrice

 12. Click **Next**, review your entries, then click **Save activity.**